chimay/wheel/README.md

 # Introduction
 ## What is it ?

+Wheel is a file group manager and a navigation plugin for Vim and Neovim.

+Our favorite editor has already plenty of nice navigation functions; Wheel enhanced their interface by using :

+- intuitive completion with multi-pattern support for prompting functions
-Wheel is a navigation plugin written in classical Vimscript, to remain compatible with both Vim and Neovim.
-It is file group oriented and makes abundant use of prompt completion and dedicated buffers, in which you can filter and select elements.
+- dedicated buffers, in which you can filter and select elements, besides using the full power of your editor

+All is written in classical Vimscript.

 ## What does it look like ?
 ### Main menu